 Mr Phillips worked very hard, planted grass, raised sheep and cattle on the farm until he raised sufficient finance to build the buildings as part of his vision to establish a marae that was based on unity where all colours, race and creed could meet and work together in harmony.

 His tireless efforts helping young Maori folk get their lives in order earned him a CBE in 1986 and QSM in 1995.
+He died in 2008.

 Upon his retirement from NZR he had always thought that one day he would like to have his own miniature railway on the Marae site as a fun thing for the many children and adults that were congregating on the Marae site very weekend.